trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 There are two scenarios for maintenance: entire cluster and single machine.

 #### 2.4.1.
 Cluster maintenance:
 1. Login to the ceph-mon node.
 2. Authorize as a root: `sudo -i`
 3. Execute: `ceph osd set noout` - This prevents osds nodes from being out of the cluster.
 4. Execute command: `systemctl stop ceph.target` first on all osds nodes, then on all mons nodes.

 #### 2.4.2.
 Cluster start procedure:
 1. Login to the ceph-mon node.
 2. Authorize as a root: `sudo -i`
 3. Execute: `systemctl start ceph.target` first on all mons nodes, then on all osds nodes.
 4. Execute: `ceph osd unset noout`.

 #### 2.4.3.
 Single node maintenance:
 If an instance has mon and osd roles:
 1. Execute: `ceph osd set noout`
 2. Execute command: `systemctl stop ceph.target`

 ## 3. Platform health, space and performance metrics

-TAP provides comprehensive metrics (resource utilization, performance, etc.) via integrated combo of Prometheus and Grafana [[https://prometheus.io/docs/visualization/grafana/]] - platform administrator can easily access them directly from TAP Console.
+TAP provides comprehensive metrics (resource utilization, performance, etc.) via an integrated combination of Prometheus and Grafana [[https://prometheus.io/docs/visualization/grafana/]].
+Platform administrators can easily access them directly from TAP Console.

 ## 4. Compute resource quota monitoring